h15200/notes/go.md

 ## types

-bool

-string

-int int8 (-125 ish to +125) int16 int32 int64
+- int int8 (-125 ish to +125) int16 int32 int64
-uint uint8 (0 to 255) uint16 uint32 uint64 uintptr
+- uint uint8 (0 to 255) uint16 uint32 uint64 uintptr

-byte // alias for uint8
+- byte // alias for uint8 - same as `utf-8`

+- when sending data over the network, data is usually converted into []byte

-rune // alias for int32
+- rune // alias for int32
   // represents a Unicode code point

+- a single quote declaration of a char will be a rune `myRune = 'a'` while a double quote will default to a string

 float32 float64